 The Overuse of Jails Hurts Our Communities

 The primary purpose of jails is to detain those awaiting trial who are a danger to public safety or a flight risk.
-But they now hold many who are neither, at exorbitant fiscal and social costs.
+Jailing someone who is neither results in huge costs for families and communities, including lost income, parents separated from their children, untreated mental health and substance abuse problems, a greater risk of re-offending, and wasted taxpayer dollars.